robybozz/mrnugget.github.com/source/_posts/2012-06-08-search-autocompletion-with-redis.markdown

 ```

 We take every prefix occuring in the movie name and increment the score of the
-member pointing to the movies data in the `moviesearch:data` hash.
+member pointing to the movie's data in the `moviesearch:data` hash.

 Now, before thinking about scores of set members we used `ZRANGE` to get the
 members of a given set.
-Working with scores now, the next time when we try to
+Working with scores now, the next time we try to
-match a movie with the given prefixes we use
+match a movie with the given prefixes we'll use
 [ZREVRANGE](http://redis.io/commands/zrevrange "Redis ZREVRANGE command") to
 return the matching hash keys ordered by their respective score.
 The following
 should then give us *Kill Bill* at the top after we incremented the score for